igushev/fase_docs/docs/notes_service.md

 # Details

-Notes Service is implemented using Fase and has synchronizes context out of the box.
+Notes Service is implemented using Fase and has synchronized context out of the box.
 Below is single Python file with less then **250 lines** of code which implements Notes Services with 100% code reuse for iOS and Android platforms.

 # Source Code